 Like Turn A, G-Reco is best considered a part of AU.
 It's easier to enjoy on its own than worry about connections to the rest of UC.

 Promotional shorts, such the Evolve series, were a special consideration.
 With Evolve, some installments sort of fit within existing works, others fit but with discrepancies, and others provide an altogether different alternative series of events.
-Other works, such as Ring of Gundam, supposedly take place within UC, but they lack any real indication of when, or real story for that matter.
+Other works, such as Ring of Gundam, supposedly take place within UC, but they lack any real indication of when, or how.
 Because of this I’ve separated them from the rest of the timelines proper.
 They’re best thought of simply as the promotional shorts they are, short treats meant to highlight animation and design, not substantive entries to their prospective universes or series.

 Look, just because something takes place in Anno Domini doesn’t mean it exists alongside everything else within AD as well.
 Placing something within AD is just a way for the author to tie that story to a basis in our current world.